-6.44 Desertion of Regional Troops
+7.44 Desertion of Regional Troops

 The other player must choose one Regional block that is outside its Home Region, reduce its strength by 1, then place it back in its Home Region, in a Friendly Area if there is one, or a Neutral Area otherwise (if there is no such Area then the block must be returned to the Recruitment Pool).
+A block in a Contested Area is eligible for desertion.

 If the other player has no Regional block outside its Home Region then the player must reduce the strength of any one block by 1.

-If a block is reduced to less than strength 1 due to the Desertion Event then it is immediately Eliminated.
-7.8
+NOTE: If a block is reduced to less than strength 1 then it is immediately Eliminated (see 8.8).

-6.45 Fortification of London
+7.45 Fortification of London

-From now on, the rules exception regarding London's walls being automatically breached during a Storming no longer applies.
-8.3
+From now on, the rules exception regarding London's walls being automatically breached during a Storming no longer applies (see 9.4).

-6.46 Parliamentarian Ships Captured/The Excise Ordinance Raises War Funds
+7.46 Parliamentarian Ships Captured/The Excise Ordinance Raises War Funds

-The normal rules for Recruitment 6.3 apply to these Card Events.
+The normal rules for Recruitment (see 7.3 above) apply to these Card Events.

-6.47 Supplies from the Continent/The King Strips the Garrisons
+7.47 Supplies from the Continent/The King Strips the Garrisons

-The normal rules for Recruitment 6.3 apply to these Card Events, but the usual exception for Artillery blocks does not apply.
+The normal rules for Recruitment (see 7.3 above) apply to these Card Events, but the usual exception for Artillery blocks does not apply.

-6.48 The Hothams' Plot/Carew's Plot
+7.48 The Hothams' Plot/Carew's Plot